 Voter fraud is a term that you’ve probably seen and heard a lot lately.
-It was a hot topic in the last presidential campaign and continues to make headlines.
-But what is voter fraud, how rampant it is, and can it lead to criminal prosecution?
+It was a hot topic in the last presidential campaign and continues to make headlines in North Texas.
+But what is voter fraud, how rampant it is, and when can it lead to criminal prosecution?
 In this article, we will break down voter fraud laws and answer common questions regarding voter fraud in Texas.

 What is Voter Fraud?

 - How Prevalent is Voter Fraud in Texas?

 - What are the Most Common Charges Stemming from Voter Fraud in Texas?

 - Illegal Voting

 - What is the punishment range for illegal voting in Texas?

 - What is Unlawful Assistance of a Voter?